nanvel/cipher-bt/docs/components.md

 ## Settings

-Settings can be passed to Cipher as arguments, or in `.env` or using ENV variables.
+Settings can be passed to Cipher as arguments or in `.env` or using ENV variables.

-There is only one setting: `cache_root`.
-Cache root contains path to the cache colder.
+There is only one setting: `cache_root`. `cache_root` contains path to the cache folder.
 Default: `.cache`.

-If there are a few directories with strategies, and we want to have only one cache - we can specify the same cache_root for both.
+If there are a few directories with strategies, and we want to reuse one cache - we can specify the same cache_root for both.